The Prime Minister Was a Spy

 The Prime Minister Was a Spy is a 1983 book by British writer Anthony Grey.
-The book's premise is that Harold Holt, Prime Minister of Australia from 1966 to 1967, was a lifelong spy for the Chinese government, under both the Nationalist and Communist regimes.
+The book's premise is that Harold Holt, prime minister of Australia from 1966 to 1967, was a lifelong spy for the Chinese government, under both the Nationalist and Communist regimes.

 Its most famous claim is that Holt faked his own death; specifically, rather than drowning, he boarded a Chinese submarine stationed off the Australian coast and lived the rest of his life in Beijing.
-The book was widely ridiculed upon its release, and has been identified as containing numerous factual errors.
+The book contains numerous factual errors and was widely ridiculed upon its release.

 Background

 Anthony Grey was a former Reuters correspondent, best known for being held captive by the Chinese government from 1967 to 1969.
 He later turned to writing novels, several of which featured main characters who fell in love with Asian countries as young men.

-In May 1983, Grey received an anonymous call from a man claiming to have discovered the final fate of Harold Holt.
+In May 1983, Grey claimed to have received an anonymous call from a man claiming to have discovered the final fate of Harold Holt.
 They spent the next two months going over a manuscript, and eventually agreed that the story would be published under Grey's name.

-Grey's anonymous caller was later identified as Ronald Titcombe, a former Royal Australian Navy officer.
+Grey's anonymous caller was a real person, however, identified as Ronald Titcombe, a former Royal Australian Navy officer.
 Titcombe left the navy in 1968, apparently to avoid a court martial, and over the following decades pursued various business interests.
 Several of his companies went bankrupt, and at one point he had his assets seized for non-payment of debts.
 He was appointed secretary of the Melbourne Club in 1982 but was asked to resign when it was discovered he had failed to disclose previous financial improprieties.
 After an initial tip-off from an Iraqi civil servant, Titcombe claimed to have "gradually pieced together a more comprehensive story from a series of meetings with several different Chinese government officials".